daniel-j-dev/daniel-j-dev/README.md

 I'm a Tech Lead who's committed to learning more daily.

-- 🔭 Currently, I'm learning Rust.
+- 🔭 Currently, I'm learning Rust & Golang.
 - 🌱 I'm interested in working on larger projects in the future.
 - 📫 How to reach me: https://www.linkedin.com/in/daniel-software-dev/